deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 ## From Nil to Angular App in Five Seconds

-The Angular CLI let's us scaffold an application quickly and run it.
+The Angular CLI lets us scaffold an application quickly and run it.

 Type: